 Snoopy has arguably become more popular than the main character Charlie Brown over the years.
-He is Charlie Brown’s pet dog and has his very own sidekick in Woodstock, a yellow bird who Snoopy befriended.
+He is Charlie Brown’s pet dog and has his own sidekick in Woodstock, a yellow bird that Snoopy befriended.
 What makes Snoopy so popular is his alter ego characters which take him on a fantasy roleplaying journey.
-Oh that and the fact that he sleeps all day which we all can relate to wanting to do from time to time.
+Oh, that and the fact that he sleeps all day which we all can relate to wanting to do from time to time.

 Linus van Pelt

-Linus is Charlie Brown’s best human friend, Snoopy being the other best friend.
+Linus is Charlie Brown’s best human friend, Snoopy is the other best friend.
 Carrying his security blanket wherever he goes Linus is always getting picked on by his older sister Lucy for dragging it around.
-He is the devoted believer in the “Great Pumpkin” one of the cartoon’s most famous episodes which airs every Halloween.
+He is a devoted believer in the “Great Pumpkin” one of the cartoon’s most famous episodes which has aired every Halloween for years.

 Lucy van Pelt

-Lucy is the older sister to Linus and who can be quite mean and sarcastic especially to Charlie Brown.
+Lucy is the older sister to Linus and can be quite mean and sarcastic, especially to Charlie Brown.
 She is portrayed as quite a complex character who has a short temper but also shows compassion from time to time.
-Her most famous scene is moving the football away from Charlie Brown everytime he goes for a field goal making him flip on his butt.
+Her most famous scene is moving the football away from Charlie Brown every time he goes for a field goal making him flip on his butt.

-Sally is Charlie Brown’s sister and mostly cheerful and kind all the time.
-Sally tends to take it easy through life and can be a lazy in scenes.
-Like her brother though she has a good heart but is not the greatest fan of Snoopy sometime referring to him as the stupid dog.
+Sally is Charlie Brown’s sister and is primarily cheerful and kind all the time.
+Sally tends to take it easy throughout life and can be lazy during scenes.
+Like her brother though she has a good heart but is not the greatest fan of Snoopy sometimes referring to him as the stupid dog.

-Peppermint Patty is portrayed as the “Tomboy” in the group being very outgoing and great at most sporting activities.
-She had a long-time crush on Charlie Brown and addressing him as “Chuck” a nickname she gave him.
-She is identifiable by her red freckles and hair and a green striped shirt she most often wears.
+Peppermint Patty is portrayed as the “Tomboy” in the group.
+She is very outgoing and great at most sporting activities.
+She had a long-time crush on Charlie Brown and addressed him as “Chuck” a nickname she gave him.
+She is identifiable by her red freckles and hair and the green striped shirt she most often wears.

-Macie is the bookworm of the Peanuts gang and fair to say the most knowledgable.
-Her best friend is Peppermint Patty who she refer to as “Sir”.
+Macie is the bookworm of the Peanuts gang and fair to say the most knowledgeable.
+Her best friend is Peppermint Patty whom she refers to as “Sir”.
 I think she would be described as an introvert in real life but is the constant voice of reason in the comic strip.
 Unique appearance features include thick glasses which almost always hide her eyes and she is always wearing a t-shirt.

 No one tickles the ivories like Schroeder, he is the Peanuts Comic Strip musician.
 He loves classical music like Beethoven but his most famous jam is the “Christmas Dance” featured in the A Charlie Brown Christmas special.
 Distinguishable character traits include wearing a thick striped t-shirt and his tiny red piano which he carries around.